 It seems that pay will remain stable as clients recognise the need to get quality translations.

-- Ability for translators to adapt and change as required
+- The ability for translators to adapt and change as required

 - Being able to alter translation practice when related to the introduction of new technology.